WebBluetoothCG/web-bluetooth/charter.md

 The Community Development Lead, after evaluating the election, may take any action including no action.

 ### Decision Process

-{TBD: If you do not use the decision process from the template and if your decision process is not consensus-based, it is important to indicate that clearly, and to describe the decision process you will use.}

 This group will seek to make decisions when there is consensus.
 When the group discusses an issue on the mailing list and there is a call from the group for assessing consensus,